 Prep work doesn’t only consist of getting the surface ready for painting.
 It consists of preparing the entire area, too.
 If you plan to paint the interior walls, you must move the furniture and remove the wall decor, drapes, lighting fixtures, doorknobs, and anything else that can impede your paint job.
 Cover the floor with drop cloths and tape specific areas (such as trim) to protect them from dripping paint.

 If you plan to paint the exteriors, such as wood siding, brick, concrete, etc., some preparations are needed on the site.
 Remove outdoor furniture, grills, and trash bins: tape and cover outlet boxes and fixtures with painter’s tape or drop cloths.
 Similarly, you’d also want to protect your shrubs and landscaping with drop cloths.

 Choose how you will paint.

-There are three common methods for painting: brushing, rolling, and spraying.
+There are three common methods for painting in Concord: brushing, rolling, and spraying.
 You can choose any of the three.
 Brushing and rolling can take more effort, but you will have more control, especially when it comes to tight corners.
 These two methods also result in a solid and long-lasting finish.